 Welcome!
-I’m Alea Milham, the founder and editor of Premeditated Leftovers.
+I’m Alea Milham, the founder of Premeditated Leftovers and author of Prep-Ahead Meals from Scratch.

 Premeditated Leftovers encompasses more than just sharing ideas for using up leftovers.
 To me, premeditated leftovers means living intentionally; economizing where I can (whether I am saving time, money, or minimizing waste) so that we have resources leftover to devote to the things that bring us joy (horses, music, travel, skiing).
 I don’t believe in being frugal just for frugality’s sake; instead we are frugal with a purpose.